Housing & Homelessness

 There are several hundred rent-geared-to-income (RGI) apartments and houses located throughout the county.
 Huron County’s Housing Services provide housing to families, seniors, couples, single people and people with special needs in a variety of housing forms including townhouses, apartments as well as single and semi-detached dwellings.

 Housing units vary in size from bachelor apartments to four bedroom houses.
 Some units are accessible for the physically disabled.
-Most of the housing is available on a rent-geared-to-income basis, however some projects offer market rent units.
+Indiviudals must meet income and asset limits.

 The County of Huron owns and manages 415 rent-geared-to-income units through the Huron County Housing Corporation and has additional units available through Rent Supplement agreements with private landlords.
 The remaining rent-geared-to-income units are owned and managed by various Non-Profit and Co-operative groups.